Tests in OpenWISP

 A design oversight is coming back to haunt me in OpenWISP.
 To delete obsolete

-notifications, a task is run for every pre_delete
+notifications, a task is run for every pre_delete signal dispatched.
+This is

 flooding the celery queue for tasks for irrelevant objects and storming database